palantir/conjure/docs/spec/intermediate_representation.md

 # Version 1

-Version 1 of the IR format has four top-level keys: "version", "types", "services", and "errors".
+Version 1 of the IR format has four top-level keys: "version", "types", "services", "errors" and "extensions".

 ## Version